"Chaser Griffiths, lured from the Holyhead Harpies for a 1000 Galleon fee, was responsible for no fewer than nine of United's ten goals."

-An outstanding Chaser, Griffiths was lured away from the Holyhead Harpies by a huge fee, much to the chagrin of their talented but dangerous captain Gwenog Jones.
+Considered to be an outstanding Chaser, Griffiths was lured away from the Holyhead Harpies by a huge fee, much to the chagrin of their talented but dangerous captain Gwenog Jones.
 She was also said to be untroubled by death threats made by Ms Jones (DP2).

 Jones was heard to mention in passing that Griffiths “deserved to be gnawed to death by a starving tarantula”.
-However, the following week during a match between Puddlemere United and the Harpies, Griffiths mysteriously disappeared from her broom mid-match (DP4).
+However, the following week during a match between Puddlemere and the Harpies, Griffiths mysteriously disappeared from her broom mid-match (DP4).

-Griffiths is a Welsh surname which can mean "son of the strong leader" or "son of the griffin/dragon".
+Griffiths is a Welsh surname which can mean "son of the strong leader" (Wikipedia) or "son of the griffin/dragon".